The problem

 Use SaaS Capital Index when you want a general reference for “the” public SaaS multiple.
 It is the most widely cited primary source in M&A advisory work, in venture due diligence, and in academic research because of its long history, broad universe, and equal-weighted methodology.

-Index 2 — BVP Nasdaq Emerging Cloud Index (8.0x)
+Index 2, BVP Nasdaq Emerging Cloud Index (6.1x average, 23 June 2026)

 The BVP Nasdaq Emerging Cloud Index is a co-branded product of Bessemer Venture Partners and Nasdaq, launched in 2013 and reconstituted twice yearly.
 The index covers 60-80 cloud and SaaS companies, with constituent selection biased toward growth-stage and emerging cloud leaders.
-Crucially, the index is market-cap weighted — Snowflake, Datadog, and CrowdStrike account for a disproportionate share of the index calculation because they are larger.
+Crucially, the index is market-cap weighted, Snowflake, Datadog, and CrowdStrike account for a disproportionate share of the index calculation because they are larger.

 The BVP index is also tilted toward growth.
 Bessemer's methodology explicitly favours companies with strong recurring revenue growth and large addressable markets.
 Slow-growing or mature SaaS companies that are nonetheless pure-play are sometimes excluded.
 This selection bias pushes the headline number higher than a broader universe would.